MengAiDev/cli-file-explorer/README.md

 - `ls` - List files in the current directory
 - `cd <path>` - Change to the specified directory
 - `help` - Display help information
+- `i` - Start interactive mode (file browser with arrow keys)
 - `exit` - Exit the application

+### Interactive Mode

+In interactive mode:
+- Use up/down arrow keys to navigate through files and directories
+- Press Enter to enter a directory or view a file's content
+- Press 'q' to exit file view or interactive mode

+When viewing file content:
+- Line numbers are displayed in yellow (if terminal supports color)
+- Content is displayed with proper wrapping
+- Total line count is shown in the header
+- Use up/down arrow keys to scroll through the file content

 ## Contributing